Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 ![Import/export format definitions](../../Assets/Screenshots/RetailSuiteAccounting/Extras/CSVFormatDef/CSVFormatDef.png "[Import/export format definitions]")

-For a detailed description of the contained elements and the corresponding functions, see [Import/export definitions](./03c_CSVFormatDef.md).
+For a detailed description of this window and the corresponding functions, see [Import/export definitions](./03c_CSVFormatDef.md).

 ### Learn file